School of the Earth, Ocean and Environment

 Carolina Core: SCI

-Coastal zones of South Carolina and neighboring states, including geologic history, geomorphology, stratigraphy, hydrogeology, shoreline processes, environmental issues, and effect of man.
+Coastal zones of South Carolina and neighboring states, including geologic history, geomorphology, stratigraphy, hydrogeology, shoreline processes, environmental issues, and effects of man.
+Not available for geological science or marine science major credit.
 Three lecture hours each week plus optional field trips.
-Not available for marine science major credit.

 Carolina Core: SCI